Acetaminophen Side Effects

 Not all side effects for acetaminophen may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to acetaminophen: capsule, capsule liquid filled, elixir, liquid, powder, powder for solution, solution, suppository, suspension, syrup, tablet, tablet chewable, tablet disintegrating, tablet effervescent, tablet extended release

-Check with your doctor immediately if any of the following side effects occur while taking acetaminophen:Rare
+You should check with your doctor immediately if any of these side effects occur when taking acetaminophen:Rare

 - Bloody or black, tarry stools

 - fever with or without chills (not present before treatment and not caused by the condition being treated)

 - pain in the lower back and/or side (severe and/or sharp)

 - pinpoint red spots on the skin

 - sore throat (not present before treatment and not caused by the condition being treated)